-Even after the projected ultimate loss payments of \$9.25 billion from Hurricane Irma in 2017 and Hurricane Michael in 2018, the FHCF remains in good financial condition with a projected fund balance for the 2022 season of \$12.6 billion, which is primarily due to eleven consecutive years from 2006 to 2016 with no losses and prior to multiple events beginning in 2017 with Hurricane Irma.
-In addition, the FHCF has \$3.5 billion of additional liquidity from its Series 2020A pre-event bonds for total liquid resources of approximately \$16.1 billion, or \$900 million below its maximum statutory limit of \$17 billion.
+Projected Hurricane Ian losses of \$10 billion has significantly lowered the FHCF's projected available fund balance to approximately \$4.0 billion as of December 31, 2023.
+The FHCF has \$3.5 billion of additional liquidity from its Series 2020A pre-event bonds for total liquid resources of approximately \$7.5 billion, which results in a shortfall of liquid resources of \$9.5 billion based on its maximum statutory limit of \$17 billion.

-For catastrophic events requiring funds beyond the available cash of \$12.6 billion, the FHCF relies on post-event bonding and other revenue sources for claims paying capacity.
-The pre-event bond proceeds of \$3.5 billion serve as a source of liquidity that can be used in the upcoming hurricane season or preserved for subsequent seasons.
-Post-event bonds can be used to repay pre-event bonds when expended.
-The maximum potential financing amount is approximately \$4.3 billion for the 2022 season (a 1-250 year event), which would require a 0.50% emergency assessment if financed over 30 years or a 0.95% emergency assessment if financed over 10 years.
-If post-event bonding is required, conditions in the financial markets are relatively stable despite market expectations of the Federal Reserve raising interest rates multiple times in 2022.
-However, the FHCF can and may execute one or more post-event financings over a 12-month period in order to accommodate participating insurers that experience rapid loss development and exhaust their FHCF payout limits.
+For catastrophic events requiring funds beyond the available fund balance of \$4.0 billion, the FHCF will rely on post-event bonding and other revenue sources for claims paying capacity.
+The pre-event bond proceeds of \$3.5 billion serve as a source of liquidity that can be used in the upcoming hurricane season and post-event bonds can be used to repay pre-event bonds when expended.
+The maximum potential financing amount is approximately \$12.9 billion for the 2023-2024 contract year (a 1-250 year event), which would require a 1.81% emergency assessment if financed over 30 years or a 2.91% emergency assessment if financed over 10 years.
+If post-event bonding is required, conditions in the financial markets are relatively stable despite volatile market conditions due to uncertainties regarding the direction of inflation and the resulting Federal Reserve policies, among other macroeconomic conditions that are affecting the fixed income markets.
+However, the FHCF is a strongly rated credit with a growing and large assessment base and can and may execute one or more post-event financings over a 12-month period in order to accommodate participating insurers that experience rapid loss development and exhaust their FHCF payout limits.

-2 Assumes annual assessment base of \$55.9 billion, which was the base for 2020.
+&lt;sup>2 Assumes annual assessment base of \$63.3 billion, which was the base for 2021.
 If this base is smaller or larger, required assessment percentages would be marginally higher or lower than shown above.

-3 Assumes annual assessment for 30 years using an interest rate of 5%.
+&lt;sup>3 Assumes annual assessment for 30 years using an interest rate of 8%.
 There is no certainty that FHCF covered loss reimbursements can be financed at assumed interest rates.
 The amount which can be financed after an event could be financed over a shorter period of time or could be smaller and is subject to financial market conditions following the event.

 The ability of the FHCF to pay claims in a sufficient and timely manner is critical to the health of the Florida insurance market, property owners, residents, and the Florida economy in general.
-The FHCF is in a good financial position to meet its statutory obligation for the 2022-2023 season.
-Economic conditions are currently favorable for the FHCF to access the capital markets after an event; however, there is always some market risk.
+The FHCF is in a weaker financial position to meet its statutory obligation for the 2023-2024 contract year than in prior years, but it has the ability to access the markets over a 12-24 month period in order to meet its maximum statutory liability.
+However, there is always some market risk.
 Nonetheless, additional certainty of funding for the FHCF can be achieved by utilizing one or a combination of various financial options including pre-event bonds and/or risk transfer.